NevetsKuro/Weather-App/README.md

 # weather-app
-The weather app with Node.js and Express (For Algorithms and Data Structures Task)
+The weather app with Node.js, Express and AJAX (For Algorithms and Data Structures Task)